Watch the video of this application at the bottom of the page.

 They sent in some material and we went ahead and performed the tap test using a pneumatic and a hydraulic tapping arm.
-We used both arms to show the speed difference between the RNR and GH-24.
+Both arms were used to show the speed difference between the RNR-20 and GH-24.

-The low gear on the RNR has a limit of 100 RPM, while the GH-24 has an independent control where you can tap up to 500 RPM.
-We started with the RNR-20 pneumatic arm and tapped the 1/2″ and 3/4″ hole with no problem at all.
+The low gear on the RNR-20 has a limit of 100 RPM, while the GH-24 has an independent control where you can tap up to 500 RPM.
+We started with the RNR-20 pneumatic arm and tapped the 1/2″ and 3/4″ hole into the thick aluminum with no problem at all.
 Next, we moved over to the GH-24 hydraulic arm and tapped the remaining holes at a slightly faster speed.
 Both arms performed as expected.
 In the end, they chose the RNR because it better suited their needs.

 If you are experiencing any similar tapping issues or looking to see how a pneumatic and a hydraulic arm would perform on your parts give us a call at 1-800-837-2503 or schedule a tap test today.